 Why Isn’t the 2024 Honda CR-V PHEV in America?

 Did you know there is an even more fuel-efficient Honda CR-V model in other countries that we can’t have?
-Well, this could be seen as a formal protest because we certainly want it in America!
+It’s even more efficient than the CR-V Hybrid.
+Well, this article could be seen as a formal protest because we certainly want it in America!
 Check out what Europeans get with the 2024 Honda CR-V PHEV.

 Is there a 2024 Honda CR-V PHEV model?